Active participation in college is the key to success

 - engagement in life skills and leadership development

-The Institute of Excellence (IOE) is the individualized retention program focusing on academics, professional growth, and campus involvement.
+The Institute of Excellence, sponsored by The Trenchard Foundation, is the individualized retention program focusing on academics, professional growth, and campus involvement.
 It pushes students to achieve their academic and personal goals by giving them access to programming to meet academic and social needs, as well as leadership experiences.

 The IOE helps each student through: